 SUMMARY AND RECOMMENDATIONS

 ●Sepsis is the consequence of a dysregulated inflammatory response to an infectious insult.
-The severity and rates of sepsis have dramatically increased with reports suggesting rates as high as 437 and 270 per 100,000 person-years for sepsis and severe sepsis, respectively.
+The severity and rates of sepsis have dramatically increased with reports suggesting rates as high as 437 per 100,000 person-years for sepsis.
 Gram positive bacteria are the pathogens that are most commonly isolated from patients with sepsis.
 (See 'Introduction' above and 'Epidemiology' above.)

 ●Sepsis exists on a continuum of severity ranging from infection (invasion of sterile tissue by organisms) and bacteremia (bacteria in the blood) to sepsis and septic shock, which can lead to multiple organ dysfunction syndrome (MODS) and death.
 A 2016 task force from the Society of Critical Care Medicine and European Society of Intensive Care Medicine (SCCM/EISCM) define sepsis and septic shock as the following (see 'Definitions' above):